5G-Cash/5G/doc/chainlocks.md

 reorganizations and protects against 51% attacks.
 Protection is controlled by `SPORK_16_CHAINLOCKS_ENABLED`, which defaults to active on mainnet, testnet, and regtest but can be disabled if needed.

+ChainLock signatures contain threshold BLS attestations from a deterministic masternode quorum.
+A node reconstructs the quorum for the target height and verifies that at least 3 of the 5 members signed the block hash before the lock is accepted.

 Incoming `CLSIG` messages update the best chain lock and nodes track the highest locked height in memory.